Figure skating-Absences loom large with Russians out of world championships

 In the pairs competition, with Sui and Han not travelling, and Russian duos Evgenia Tarasova and Vladimir Morozov plus Anastasia Mishina and Aleksandr Galliamov not allowed to participate, the whole Olympic podium will be absent.

-The ice dance should then be the highlight of the week, with Papadakis and Cizeron skating on home ice.
+The ice dance should thus be the highlight of the week, with Papadakis and Cizeron skating on home ice.

 "We're going to try to enjoy ourselves in front of the French public.
 It's going to be a sort of celebration," said Cizeron.